IBM/ColBERT-practical/README.md

 ---------------

-The README below is also adapted to reflect the above mentioned changes.
+The README below was from the original repo, and was adapted to reflect the above mentioned changes.

 # ColBERT